 If a final exam is required for a course, the date and time is determined by a University-wide schedule based on the days of the week and times the course meets.
-The final exam schedule can be found on the Registrar's Office home page.
+The final exam schedule can be found at http://louisville.edu/registrar/registration-information/final-exam-schedules.